elasticdotventures/eva.c0re/_General/jargon.md

 https://en.wikipedia.org/wiki/Kobayashi_Maru

 ## master arbiter
-a non-invested party who still posesses significant expertise in the field or topic of question. a '2nd level' more extensive review.
+a non-invested party "advisor" who posesses significant expertise in the field or topic of question. a '2nd level' more extensive review.
 Ultimately leading to #red_team supreme arbiter.

 ## meme